|Nordrhein-Westfalen . Germany|

 Click on map to expand to full network!

 With just over a million inhabitants, Cologne (Köln) is Germany's fourth largest city.
 In the 1960s, Köln decided to build an underground tram system (like Stuttgart or Hanover) instead of a full metro (like Nuremberg or Munich).
 The first underground stretch opened in 1968.
-Most tunnel sections in the city centre were built until 1974, and in the 1980s and 90s the tunnel network was gradually expanded.
-Currently the system includes 44.5 km of metro-like routes, either underground, elevated (L13) or at grade.
-This is complemented by 48 km of conventional railway lines (Lines 16 and 18 to Bonn) and 94 km of tram-like routes.
-The total length of the network is 188 km (12/2010).
+Most tunnel sections in the city centre were built until 1974, and in the 1980s and 1990s the tunnel network was gradually expanded.
+Currently the system includes some 50 km of metro-like routes, either underground, elevated (L13) or at grade.
+This is complemented by 45 km of conventional railway lines (Lines 16 and 18 to Bonn) and 94 km of tram-like routes.
+The total length of the network is approx. 195 km (2016).

 The system is a true network with many lines sharing certain stretches.
 In 1994 it was decided that the east-west lines shown in red on the map will not be converted to Stadtbahn operation with high-floor vehicles.
 Instead new low-floor trams were acquired which offer the same accessibility (35 cm).
 From Dec.
-2003, also the "ring lines" (shown in green) were added to the low-floor network, whereas all other lines will eventually be converted to Stadtbahn lines similar to the networks in Stuttgart or Frankfurt with high platforms (90 cm) and mainly separate right-of-way when running at grade.
-Most underground stations have been rebuilt with high platforms in recent years, but some still have low platforms only (e.g. Appellhofplatz-Zeughaus, Reichenspergerplatz).
+2003, also the "ring lines" (shown in green) were added to the low-floor network, whereas all other lines will eventually be converted to Stadtbahn lines similar to the networks in Stuttgart or Frankfurt with high platforms (90 cm) and tracks mainly on a separate right-of-way when running at grade.

 In Aug.
 2007, the line layout was simplified, with several line numbers (6, 8, 17, 19) having disappeared.